 The "Plaine des Maures" is a nature reserve located north of the Maures Mountains.
 It is endowed with a rich biodiversity that requires protection.
 Several animal and plant species thrive there, whether they are rare species of birds or wild orchids.
 The nature reserve can be visited on foot, by mountain bike or on horseback, in particular around the Lac des Escarcets.

 Bormes-Les-Mimosas is a charming little medieval town built into the hillside, offering breathtaking views of the French Riviera coast.
 Stroll through its winding alleys and small squares full of flowers.

 Also known as the Îles d'Or, Porquerolles, Port-Cros and Île du Levant, they form an idyllic archipelago less than a few minutes by boat from Hyères.
 There is turquoise water to explore with mask and snorkel, beautiful sandy beaches where you can sunbathe and pine forests hiding small secret coves.
 If you only visit one, know that Port-Cros is the most adventurous...

 The Verdon Gorges

-Straddling the Var and the Alpes-de-Haute-Provence, the Verdon gorges form the largest canyon in Europe.
+Straddling the Var and the Alpes-de-Haute-Provence, the Verdon gorges come together to form the largest canyon in Europe.
 In addition to having some of the most impressive landscapes in France, the Verdon Regional Natural Park offers plenty of sporting activities for the whole family.

-You also have the possibility of continuing your visits by going to the many towns and villages of Provence and the Alpes Maritimes, just a few hours from the 5-star Esterel Caravaning campsite such as Cannes, Nice, Monaco …
+You also have the possibility of continuing your visits by exploring the many towns and villages of Provence and the Alpes Maritimes, and discovering great events in the Var all of which are only an hour or two drive from the 5-star Esterel Caravaning campsite such as Cannes, Nice, Monaco …